Yi-Hsueh-Yang/Pulumi_tryouts/README.md

 - Programming Language Flexibility: Terraform uses a custom domain-specific language (DSL) called HCL (HashiCorp Configuration Language), which, while powerful, requires users to learn a new syntax and has limitations in terms of logic and conditionals.
 Pulumi, on the other hand, allows the use of general-purpose programming languages, offering greater flexibility, the ability to use existing libraries, and the power to apply familiar patterns and practices.
 - State Management: Both Pulumi and Terraform manage infrastructure state, but Pulumi's approach to state management is more integrated with the developer's workflow, supporting a wider range of backend options for state storage and offering more robust collaboration features.
 - Ecosystem and Community: Terraform benefits from a large ecosystem and community, with a vast library of providers and modules.
 Pulumi is rapidly growing its ecosystem, focusing on deep integration with cloud-native technologies, container orchestration systems like Kubernetes, and now, machine learning workflows.
+- Unified Application and Infrastructure Management: Enabling developers to manage both application code and infrastructure in a single environment and version control system.

 ## From Automation to AI: Pulumi in ML Deployment
 The deployment of ML models involves intricate infrastructure requirements, from scalable compute and GPU resources to complex data pipelines and storage solutions.
 Pulumi's ability to use existing programming languages simplifies the automation of these requirements, making infrastructure setup more transparent and integrated with ML workflows.